Georgia to reopen some businesses as early as Friday

 Tennessee Gov. Bill Lee, also a Republican, said his mandatory safer-at-home order will expire April 30, which will pave the way for 89 of the state’s 95 counties to begin opening businesses.

-Lee’s announcement did not apply to counties with the largest cities, including Davidson, Hamilton, Knox, Madison, Shelby and Sullivan counties — areas that are not overseen by Tennessee’s Department of Health but have their own public health districts.
+Lee’s announcement did not apply to counties with the largest cities — areas that are not overseen by Tennessee’s Department of Health but have their own public health districts.

 Lee said officials were "working directly with our major metropolitan areas to ensure they are in a position to reopen as soon and safely as possible.”

-Some businesses will be allowed to reopen as early as April 27, but it was unclear exactly which ones will be granted such clearance.
+Some businesses will be allowed to reopen as early as April 27, but it was unclear exactly which ones.
 Lee told reporters that details would be finalized later this week.

-Georgia’s death toll from COVID-19 rose above 700 as new numbers were reported Monday.
-Infections have been confirmed in nearly 19,000 people.
+Georgia’s death toll from COVID-19 hit 775 as new numbers were reported Monday.
+Infections have been confirmed in more than 19,000 people.

-Kemp's announcement followed calls from President Donald Trump and protesters to lift restrictions.

-Automaker Kia planned to reopen its manufacturing plant in west Georgia next week after a nearly monthlong shutdown that the company attributed to supply chain shortages and concerns about the virus.
-Plant spokesman Rick Douglas did not give a specific reopening date.

 For most people, the coronavirus causes mild or moderate symptoms.
 For some, it can cause severe illness such as pneumonia or death.